cplab/odorsampling/README.md

 This should print out a list of commands and arguments that can be configured.

 ### Linux users:
-- *Remember to run* `sudo apt update && sudo apt upgrade` *or* equivalent`
+- *Remember to run* `sudo apt update && sudo apt upgrade` or equivalent`
 - You must install tkinter to display the graphs (if it isn't already installed).
 It will still run without it- however the only way to view the graphs would be through the generated PDFs.
-- Run `sudo apt-get install python-tk` if you see an error that says something like "`Unable to load matplotlib backend [mpl_backend_name].
+- Run `sudo apt install python-tk` if you see an error that says something like "`Unable to load matplotlib backend [mpl_backend_name].
 Please ensure any required packages are installed to use this backend.`"

 ## Cleanup